jl4282/csci-ua.0480-spring2016-010/slides/28/exams.markdown

 		* Example: When are CORS (Cross Origin Resource Sharing) headers necessary?
 	* Using APIs to accomplish some task
 		* Example: Using the DOM API and XMLHttpRequest, prototype a simple chat app
-* __Will be very lenient on syntax__ as long as it reasonably resembles the actual code
+* __Will be lenient on syntax__ as long as it reasonably resembles the actual code
-* short reference for DOM API, socket.io, React, Flexbox, etc. (names of methods, properties only)
+* short reference for DOM API, socket.io, React, etc. (names of methods, properties only)

 </section>
 <section markdown="block">